ejolly/pymer4/docs/development/contributing.md

   ```
 ## 2. Make code changes and test them

-After editing any files with your changes you can run the full test-suite with
+After editing any files with your changes you can run use a variety of pixi tasks defined in the `pyproject.toml` file to perform common development tasks:

+Run the full test-suite with

 ```bash
 pixi run tests